zwbetz-gh/zwbetz/content/blog/to-take-a-trip-or-to-increase-the-baseline-qality-of-your-life/index.md

 ---
-title: "To take a trip or to increase the baseline quality of your life"
+title: "To Take a Trip or to Increase the Baseline Quality of Your Life"
 date: 2018-09-12T22:42:22-05:00
 publishdate: 2018-09-12
 draft: false